TheGreatRambler/china_gtfs/README.md

 ![banner](./img/banner.png)

 GTFS feeds for various Chinese public transit agencies and modes, obtained from reverse engineering Chinese apps and implementing their file formats, routines, and network endpoints.
-Try querying 48 different Chinese cities on the public OpenTripPlanner instance at [tgrcode.com/china_gtfs/route/](https://tgrcode.com/china_gtfs/route/).
+Try querying 48 different Chinese cities and 6824 different metro stations on the public OpenTripPlanner instance at [tgrcode.com/china_gtfs/route/](https://tgrcode.com/china_gtfs/route/).
+For example try Beijing Airport to the Forbidden City or Shanghai Dishui Lake to Hongqiao Airport.

 # GTFS Files
 * agency.txt